Brandon Bankruptcy Lawyers

 Also known as “liquidation bankruptcy,” Chapter 7 appoints a trustee to liquidate nonexempt assets to pay debt.
-Most of the debt is then discharged several months after filing for Chapter 7.
+Most of the debt is then discharged several months after filing for Chapter 7 in FL.
 Many debtors may want to file this chapter to avoid monthly payment made to a trustee.

 What to Expect with Chapter 7